DanielEWeeks/mega2/example/00README.txt

-This directory contains sample data in various formats:
+The 'example' subdirectory of this directory contains sample data in various formats:
      annotated bcf bcf2 bed impute ped post pre preannotated vcf (Note: post is mega2 format postmakeped; pre and preannotated are mega2 format premakeped)